 The dance classes are accompanied by English language classes, meal provisions, and a health and sanitation program.
 Those children who have adapted to this more structured learning environment and have developed across key cognitive skill areas, are sponsored to attend school or vocational training programs.

 Every November, MindLeaps conducts an intensive Train the Trainer program in Guinea.
 The purpose is to bring in dance teachers from across Guinea and other African countries, so they can learn and disseminate the curriculum and grading system (Tracker) to a broad range of communities with vulnerable children.
 In this way, after training and empowering African trainers, MindLeaps can help more and more at-risk children through this sustainable, expanding program.

 English language lessons in comprehension, reading, and writing are provided to all students for two hours per class, three classes per week.
 The classes are provided every week for the entire duration that students are enrolled at MindLeaps.

 School Sponsorship Program

 The program provides support to MindLeaps youth for both academic education and vocational training.
 Sponsorship covers school fees, uniforms, supplies, essential meal support and health insurance.
-In 2018, 100 children are being sponsored to attend primary and secondary schools, and vocational training centers.
-The target is to enroll 200 children in 2019.
+In 2020, 68 children in Guinea are being sponsored in school.
 To learn more about the program and become a sponsor, go to https://mindleapssponsorships.weebly.com/

 Health and Nutrition